 In the Update workflow status dialog, use the dropdown next to “Change status from [current status] to” to select the new workflow status.

-In the Assignee dropdown, select a team member to assign the task (optional).
+In the Assignee dropdown, select one or more users or user groups to assign the task (optional).

 In the Due date field, select a deadline from the calendar picker (optional).